GOV-SA/design-system-gov.sa/README.md

 ```
 And that’s it :)

-## Install using npm:
+## Install using npm:{#npm}
 1. Install Node and npm.
 2. Create a package.json file if you don’t already have one.
 You can create a default package.json file by running npm init from the root of your project.
 3. Install Gov.sa design system in your project  Npm install govsa-ds.
-Now, the gov.sa design system package installed as a dependency.
+Now, the GOV.SA design system package installed as a dependency.

 **Gov.sa design system folder structure:**